 In the final thread of Legacy, Reid’s multi-faceted and occasionally controversial life will be given fresh perspective.
 Departing from the public persona and staid portrait of the artist, the exhibition will provide new insights through the voices and stories of those who personally knew him.
 Short films featuring interviews with George Rammell, Don Yeomans, Rick Adkins, Chief 7idansuu James Hart, and more will be on display.

-The gallery will publish a new exhibition catalogue in the fall of 2020 with essays by curator Edenshaw, Nika Collison, Martine Reid, and more.
+The gallery will publish a new exhibition catalogue in Spring 2021 with essays by curator Edenshaw, Nika Collison, Martine Reid, and more.